bgamari/ghc-wiki-import/status/april07.md

-As a result, the HEAD (which will become GHC 6.8) embodies nine months of development work since we forked the tree for GHC 6.6.
+The HEAD (which will become GHC 6.8) embodies nine months of development work since we forked the tree for GHC 6.6.
 We are now aiming to get a stable set of features implemented in the HEAD, with a view to forking off the GHC 6.8 branch in the early summer.
 As